mstock/tegola-openstreetmap-carto/README.md

 ## Mapbox-gl-based rendering

 This repository also contains a very basic mapbox-gl style below `mapboxgl` which can be used to render some data in the web browser.
 This is best done by serving the `mapbox` directory with some local web server and then opening the contained `index.html` file in a browser.
 If your render database contains data from Liechtenstein, you should see some buildings, streets and some water bodies.
 If you don't have data from Liechtenstein, you can change the `center` parameter to the `mapboxgl.Map()` call in `index.html`.

+## `docker-compose`

+There is a basic `docker-compose.yml` configuration that is intended to be used in conjunction with the `docker-compose` setup of [openstreetmap-carto](https://github.com/gravitystorm/openstreetmap-carto/blob/master/DOCKER.md).
+Once this setup is up and running, a command like

+    docker-compose -f openstreetmap-carto/docker-compose.yml -f docker-compose.yml up -d webserver tegola

+should also start up nginx and Tegola containers.
+Once they are running, the Tangram-based sample should be available on <http://localhost:3000/tangram/index.html> and the Mapbox-GL one on <http://localhost:3000/mapboxgl/index.html>.